RaffiSapire/ETHBerlin-simple-html-player/readme.md

     - Also, you can use [Etherscan's Rinkeby Explorer](https://rinkeby.etherscan.io) to view the details of your _ETH Account_.
     - There should now be 2 transactions

-    - If you do not have any LPT in your account, contact the [Livepeer Team](http://gitter.im/livepeer/Lobby) and someone there will be happy to help you get some test `LPT`.
+    - If you do not have any LPT in your account, contact the Livepeer Team at the sponsor table and someone there will be happy to help you get some test `LPT`.

 - deposit ETH into your broadcaster account